cmpark0126/CamelyonTask/README.md

   * STEP 1.
 Train model
   * STEP 2.
 Find Region that has midpresicted patterns from training data
   * STEP 3.
 Extract patch on above region
   * STEP 4.
-Retrain model with renew dataset(original + hard example mining)
+Retrain model with new dataset(original + hard example mining)
   * STEP 5.
 Then, We can get more sensitive model with heatmap has redused noise

   <img src="fig/patch_pos_for_hard_example_mining.png">